It is normal for gifted adults to be highly sensitive.

 Sarah often had difficulty concentrating at work because of her sensitivity to sound.
 When a conversation broke out in the cubicle beside hers, she would have to get up and move.
 She couldn’t concentrate if someone was talking on the phone beside her and was relieved when she was given an office because it meant she would be able to focus for longer periods without being interrupted.

 Similarly, gifted adults will often share that they buy their clothes based on how the clothes feel on their bodies as much as on how they look.
-Gifted adults frequently share they can’t wear pure wool sweaters because they feel too scratchy, or that they prefer to wear fleece because it feels better.
+Gifted adults frequently share they can’t wear pure wool sweaters because they feel too scratchy, or that they prefer to wear fleece because it feels more comfortable.
 They may even share that they have to sleep in cotton night clothes because otherwise they are uncomfortable.

 Samuel is very particular about his clothes.
 He says that the comfort of his clothes feel on his body is as important to him than how they fit.
-He says he started buying his clothes 100% based on feel about ten years ago and hasn’t looked back.
+He says he started buying his clothing 100% based on feel about ten years ago and hasn’t looked back.

-Visual: Gifted adults are often unable to tolerate messiness because the visual chaos of clutter makes them uneasy.
+Gifted adults are often unable to tolerate messiness because the visual chaos of clutter makes them uneasy.
 They may be teased for how neat they are and how they need everything to be in its proper place.
 They may be called meticulous or pedantic, but this level of organization may be what they need to be able to relax.
 If their environment isn’t organized, they may find it hard to remain in the space because visual chaos causes stress.

 Gifted adults usually keep their homes and offices highly organized.
 Others may not be aware of the level of organization because gifted adults won’t necessarily have the dishes done in their kitchens.
 But one look at the gifted adult’s computer or their filing system and the level of organization, where it counts for gifted adults, becomes evident.